aselshall/rm/hw/participation.md

 >

 In the above example you will get:
-- 40 points for four exit tickets
+- 40 points for 4 exit tickets
 - 60 points for answering 6 participation questions in the four videos